dinomatic/docs.dinomatic.com/source/docs/kemoku/blocks.md

 Simply add the block, select reviews you want to display, adjust the settings and they are ready.

-`💁 since version 1.5` you can choose reviews manually, filter them by category or filter them by tag.
+`💁 since version 1.5` you can choose reviews manually, filter them by category or by tag(s).

+You can select a review category and all reviews in that category will be displayed.
+You can also set a limit, for example display 10 reviews in "Sports" category.

+Besides categories, you can filter reviews by review tags as well.
+In difference to categories, you can select multiple tags.
+For example, display 12 reviews tagged "USA" and "Canada".
+You can combine those 2 together, for example display 10 reviews in "Sports" category tagged "USA" and "Canada".

 #### Table